CarterT27/digital_garden/content/DSC 30 Lecture 2.md

 **Non-static method, a.k.a.
 Instance Method.** Idea: If the method is going to be invoked by an instance of the class (as in the static slide), then it should be non-static.
 Roughly speaking: If the method needs to use "**my** instance variables", the method must be non-static.

-## Constructor

-- Same name as the class, no return type
-- Called automatically by `new` operator
-- Often overloaded:
-- Constructor without parameters is called the *default* constructor